-The CY7C1648KV18 is organized internally as two arrays of 4 M × 18.
-Accesses are completed in a burst of two sequential 18-bit data words.
-Read operations are initiated by asserting R/W high and LD low at the rising edge of the positive input clock (K).
+The CY7C1543KV18 is organized internally as four arrays of $1M \times 18$ .
+Accesses are completed in a burst of four sequential 18-bit data words.
+Read operations are initiated by asserting RPS active at the rising edge of the positive input clock (K).
 The address presented to the address inputs is stored in the read address register.
-Following the next two K clock rise, the corresponding 18-bit word of data from this address location is driven onto the $Q{[17:0]}$ using K as the output timing reference.
-On the subsequent rising edge of $\overline{K}$ , the next 18-bit data word is driven onto the $Q{[17:0]}$ .
-The requested data is valid 0.45 ns from the rising edge of the input clock (K and $\overline{K}$ ).
+Following the next two K clock rise, the corresponding lowest order 18-bit word of data is driven onto the Q[17:0] using K as the output timing reference.
+On the subsequent rising edge of K, the next 18-bit data word is driven onto the Q[17:0].
+This process continues until all four 18-bit data words have been driven out onto Q[17:0].
+The requested data is valid 0.45 ns from the rising edge of the input clock (K or K).
 To maintain the internal logic, each read access must be allowed to complete.
-Read accesses can be initiated on every rising edge of the positive input clock (K).
+Each read access consists of four 18-bit data words and takes two clock cycles to complete.
+Therefore, read accesses to the device can not be initiated on two consecutive K clock rises.
+The internal logic of the device ignores the second read request.
+Read accesses can be initiated on every other K clock rise.
+Doing so pipelines the data flow such that data is transferred out of the device on every rising edge of the input clocks (K and K).

-When read access is deselected, the CY7C1648KV18 first completes the pending read transactions.
-Synchronous internal circuitry automatically tristates the output following the next rising edge of the positive input clock (K).
-This enables a transition between devices without the insertion of wait states in a depth expanded memory.
+When the read port is deselected, the CY7C1543KV18 first completes the pending read transactions.
+Synchronous internal circuitry automatically tri-states the outputs following the next rising edge of the positive input clock (K).
+This enables for a seamless transition between devices without the insertion of wait states in a depth expanded memory.